przemyslawzmuda/SeeMore-pre-flight-inspection/README.md

 The following project is my own idea in order to test the application of the artificial intelligence methods in the aviation industry.
-Moreover, the application my self-taught learning process of the Python language programming.
+Moreover, the application introduces my self-taught learning process of the Python language programming.